samarabandu/parts-db/Readme.md

 ## Branch `prot-easy`

-Addes a authorization using JWT to the PUT route.
+Adds a authorization using JWT to the PUT route.
 Use jwt.io website to generate a token and add this as a bearer token with the PUT request.
 E.g. Add the header "Authorization: Bearer xxx.yyy.zzz" where `xxx.yyy.zzz` is the token generated on jwt.io.

+## Branch `prot-auth`

+Adds two endpoints, `PUT /auth/new` for making a username/password entry and `POST /auth/validate` for obtaining a token.
+For both endpoints, credentials are sent in the body as `{user: foo, pwd: bar}`.
+For the latter, a JWT token is returned.

+To test the token, copy the token from response and use it to create an authorization header (see `prot-easy` above).

 # Branch `mongo`